 If you want to discover the thrill of expressing yourself through still images, exploring traditional skills and being creative with digital technology, come and be inspired by our enthusiastic staff.
 Lessons take place in our specialist photographic department with its superb darkroom, three fully professional standard studios and computer suite with Adobe Creative Cloud software.

 You’ll be encouraged to explore and engage in different ideas and practices, developing the person behind the camera and producing work that reflects you and the changing world we live in.
 Visits to galleries and exhibitions are encouraged on this course and each year there is the opportunity to travel overseas to experience a different culture to enhance your studies.

-A grade 4 or higher in a creative or technical subject at GCSE is preferable, but we will consider students with a keen interest in photography and would expect to see evidence of this when requested.
+A grade 4 or higher in a creative or technical subject at GCSE is preferable, but we will consider you if you have a keen interest in photography and we would expect to see evidence of this when requested.

 At HSDC Alton on the Photography A Level course, you will study:

 Lessons activities are wide-ranging and stimulating from theory-based to practical exploration.
 You will develop your own ideas by researching other artists and be encouraged to examine the world around you visually.
 You will work through a variety of techniques and learn to work with appropriate media, materials and processes.
 Photography students are expected to annotate work, to express personal and creative ideas and produce final outcomes using a range of approaches and methods from the darkroom to digital.

 Externally set task includes a 15 hour controlled element.

 You’re here to learn and you want to learn, and the lecturers make it fun.
 You don’t have to come to college but you want to come to college.Natalie Thorpe, A Level student

 You take control of your own learning…the college were really helpful and always willing to do anything and go that extra step to help me get my grades.Scarlette Tiller, A Level student